 The calling convention (CC) for pure-capability code differs from the MIPS ABI: integer and pointer arguments use different register files, and variadic arguments are always spilled to the stack and passed via a capability.
 These require correct function prototypes to ensure that values are passed as expected and that we handle variadic arguments directly.
 The implementation of system calls, including open and syscall, and a callback API in SunRPC, depends on the overlap in calling conventions on existing architectures.
 For system calls other than syscall, we handle the 'optional' argument as a variadic argument in the C library.
-In the SunRPC case, programs declare their own callbacks; thus, fixing each one is the only possible solution.
-The variadic calling convention has allowed us to find numerous bugs, but it does pose compatibility issues.
-We have added warnings defaulting to errors when calling functions without declared arguments,14 or converting between variadic and non-variadic function pointers.
+In the Sun-RPC case, programs declare their own callbacks; thus, fixing each one is the only possible solution.
+We have found numerous bugs due to the variadic calling convention, which poses a compatibility challenge.
+We have added warnings when calling functions without declared arguments,3 or converting between variadic and non-variadic function pointers.

-The unsupported (U) label covers an array of things CHERI or CheriABI does not support - including XOR on pointers and the sbrk system call.
+The unsupported (U) label covers an array of things CHERI or CheriABI doesn't support - including XOR on pointers and the sbrk system call.